MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ContentUriAuthority** - the authority of the content URL from SAF

-- **Correlation** - GUID for the correlation Id related to the operation
+- **Correlation** - GUID for the correlation ID related to the operation

 - **DocId** - the document ID generated by AppDocs